hilali-msc/code-review-analytics/Readme.md

 The project uses a library :

-https://github.com/kohsuke/github-api to use Github Rest API
+https://github.com/uwolfer/gerrit-rest-java-client to use Gerrit Rest API

 It suppose that you are using oauth authentication to Github (see https://developer.github.com/v3/oauth_authorizations/)